cypherkeil/color_demo/README.md

 **Color Demo**

 This is a brief example demonstrating an Express API and React front-end built on the same server.
-It allows you to choose a set of colors in the web browser and then save them to a collection by email address.
-Colors saved to an email address can be retrieved and reselected if desired.
+It allows you to choose a set of colors in the web browser and then save them to a collection.
+Colors saved to a collection can be retrieved and reselected if desired.

 Thanks to [Node](https://nodejs.org/), [Express](http://expressjs.com/), [Sequelize](http://docs.sequelizejs.com/), [React](https://reactjs.org/), [create-react-app](https://github.com/facebook/create-react-app), [Spectrum colorpicker](https://bgrins.github.io/spectrum/) and many others.